 So what would a Volatility Risk Premium strategy look like?
 The most common form is using a formula that subtracts the historical volatility on the S&P 500 from the current price of the VIX Index.
 To smooth out the results, I’ll use a 5-day average of the VIX minus a 5 day average Historical Volatility reading on the S&P 500.

-*I’m using January 2013 – present because that’s when live trading at Volatility Trading Strategies began.
+*I’m using January 2013 – present because live trading at Volatility Trading Strategies began in January 2012 and I want to give it a year for more robust comparisons.

 As you can see in the chart, it was a pretty good indicator of future XIV price movements during the bull market phase from January 2013 through late 2014, but since then it has completely broken down and has performed miserably since then.
 The indicator is barely positive for this three year period.